-‘The Talk’ Star Amanda Kloots Sizzles In Bikini And Pigtails In Palm Springs
+'The Talk' Star Amanda Kloots Sizzles In Bikini And Pigtails In Palm Springs

 Amanda joined The Talk last month and recently opened up about how happy she was with her first month sitting alongside Sharon Osbourne, Sheryl Underwood, Carrie Ann Inaba, and Elaine Welteroth.

-In another stunning Instagram upload, she rocked an orange long sleeved maxi dress and admitted working on the show felt like sunshine.
+In another stunning Instagram upload, she rocked an orange long-sleeved maxi dress and admitted that working on the show felt like sunshine.

 "I cannot believe how much I've already learned, how I feel like I've known this family for years and how much fun I'm having every single day," Amanda wrote in the caption.